-The older and wiser me now believes there are many instances where you can utilize a combination PPC and SEO.
+The older and wiser me now believes there are many instances where you can utilize a combination of PPC and SEO.

-For start up companies or those new to internet marketing, a blend of PPC and SEO might be the best option.
+For startup companies or those new to digital marketing, a blend of PPC and SEO might be the best option.
 SEO takes time and you don’t land on page one of Google overnight.
 For SEO to work you need to have a strategic, long-term plan in place that is executed over time.
 SEO requires you to nurture your website.
 You need to build your authority and credibility with the search engines.
 At the initial stages of your SEO plan, PPC may be a great short-term option for search traffic while you work on long-term SEO objectives.

 The thing to remember is that you cannot build a website and just wait for traffic to come.
-You’ll be waiting forever, because the internet is completely filled with website upon website all waiting for visitors.
+You’ll be waiting forever because the internet is completely filled with website upon website all waiting for visitors.

-You need to have some sort of marketing plan to bring traffic into your website.
+You need to have some sort of digital marketing plan to bring traffic to your website.
 Be it pay per click, search engine optimization, or social media – a plan is needed.
 Decide on core marketing objectives and create a plan designed around those goals.
 Then proceed forward in executing your plan and tracking your results.